zama-ai/kms/blockchain/contracts/bsc/README.md

 another, etc. Also, will be allowed to submit any kind of operations to the contract (such as decryption, CRS generation, etc.).
 Usually this will be the KMS connector.

-For simplicity, we will use the same address (`ADMIN_ADDRESS`) for all the smart contract instantiations.
+For simplicity, we could use the connector's address for the address above.

 ```bash
 export ADMIN_ADDRESS=$(wasmd keys show connector -a)